-• Columbia Property Trust, Inc., including its affiliated and subsidiary companies, their officers, directors and employees are named as additional insureds.
+• Columbia Property Trust, Inc., including its affiliated and subsidiary companies, their officers, directors and employees are named as additional insured's.

-- 1800 M Street Owner, LP, including its affiliated and subsidiary companies, their officers, directors, and employees are named as additional insureds. - Goldman Sachs Bank USA, A New York State-Chartered Bank its Successors and/or Assigns as their interests may appear.
+- Columbia Property Trust Services, LLC, including its affiliated and subsidiary companies, their officers, directors and employees are named as additional insured's. - 1800 M Street Owner, LP including its affiliated and subsidiary companies, their officers, directors, and employees are named as additional insured. - Goldman Sachs Bank USA, a New York State-Chartered Bank its Successors and/or Assigns as their interests may appear.